-By many students, this is considered as the most expensive option, but also comes with a lot of benefits and convenience for themselves.
+For many students, accommodation is considered the most expensive option, but it also comes with a lot of benefits and convenience for themselves.
 Staying on campus not only means you’re staying close to the University but also you save money on various expenses such as food and transport.

-The average cost of living on campus at a university in the Melbourne area ranges between AU$3,156 per month.
-Keeping in mind you will have your meals cooked for you every day, utilities are included and you will most likely be traveling less than you would be if you lived off-campus.
+The average cost of living on campus at a university in the Melbourne area is around AU$ 3,156 per month.
+Keep in mind that you will have your meals cooked for you every day, so utilities are included and you will most likely be travelling less than you would be if you lived off-campus.
 However, you will still need to budget for eating out, health costs, your phone bill, and entertainment.

 Living in student accommodation is getting a similar experience and culture to living on campus that too at an affordable price.
 There are numerous commercial accommodations for students scattered across Melbourne’s CBD.
 You can check UniAcco for the best and most affordable student accommodation options.
 The monthly cost of good off-campus accommodation in Melbourne ranges somewhere around AU$ 2,292 per month.